wvwwvwwv/scalable-concurrent-containers/README.md

 ## LinkedList

 [`LinkedList`](#LinkedList) is a type trait that implements wait-free concurrent singly linked list operations, backed by [`EBR`](#EBR).
-It additionally provides support for marking an entry of a linked list to indicate that the entry is in a user-defined special state.
+It additionally provides support for marking an entry of a linked list to indicate that the entry is in a user-defined state.

 ### Examples